 - Providing the paperwork and hosting guidelines to bring visiting scholars to engage in collaborative research

 - Providing training on federal and state guidelines for hiring international faculty in temporary and permanent positions.

-- Facilitating the interaction between US and international populations through programs such as the Global Bridge Program and Friends and Family.
+- Facilitating the interaction between US and international populations through the Friends and Family.

 - Collaborating with the International Center to host the International Coffee Hour and Coordinate the International Peer Mentor Program.

 - Providing intercultural training to departments and groups to better understand the needs and perspectives of international populations.

 - Working closely with Admissions, the Graduate School , Urban Campus Advisors, and academic departments to ensure accurate and timely SEVIS reporting.